williampiat3/ImprovingPSRemotePlay/README.md

 Unfortunately, OpenVPN client doesn't support bridging.
 Therefore we cannot have this client with it's fancy GUI.
 All the following steps are provided once again by this amazing [guide/blog](https://www.emaculation.com/doku.php/bridged_openvpn_server_setup).
 Do the following on the computer you wish to use for remote play: for Windows:
-* Download [Securepoint SSL VPN Client](https://sourceforge.net/projects/securepoint/) and install it. be sure to select "Management" in the starting context.
+* Download [Securepoint SSL VPN Client](https://sourceforge.net/projects/securepoint/) and install it. be sure to select "Management" in the starting context.
 * Start Securepoint.
 In the Taskbar, appeared a little padlock, click on it and in the small GUI that pop up, select the small gear (bottom right)
 * Select **New**, and give a name to your connection.
 * Enter the **public IP** address of the server, keep the default protocol (UDP) and port (1194), and click Add and Next.